 - The region has a number of business areas that cater for a range of activities, with concentrations of activity in some parts of the region.

 - The main areas of capacity in the region are in Wellington City and Hutt City, with industrial areas such as Kaiwharawhara and Seaview/Gracefield.

 - The key factors that influence the uptake and development of business land in this region are:

 - o Limited supply of industrial land

 - Commercial feasibility

-- Timing of strategic projects
+- o Timing of strategic projects

-- Planning risks
+- o Planning risks

-- o Developer obligations
+- Developer obligations

-- o Residential growth
+- Residential growth